Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 GSettings is a high-level API for application settings and serves as a front end to DConf.
 The command line tool gsettings (not to be confused with GSettings) can be used to access the GSettings API @gsettings.
-Another possibility is to use GIO, which is a library that provides multiple general purpose functionality such as bindings to the GSettings API among others @gio.
+Another possibility is to use GIO, which is a library that provides multiple general-purpose functionality such as bindings to the GSettings API among others @gio.
 Because GIO is a dependency of GTK4, it can already be used from the code without any further setup.
 The advantage of using GIO instead of gsettings is that it can validate